 Sheri routinely defends complex employment matters in the state and federal courts of Massachusetts and Rhode Island, including those arising under the ADA, ADEA, Title VII, and other state and governmental laws affecting municipal and private employers.
 She counsels medical practices and other employers on various issues, including: the discipline and termination of employees; the enforcement of arbitration and non-compete agreements; the protection of confidential business information; the creation of employee policies; and the resolution of wage and hour concerns.

-Sheri recently served as a member of the firm’s Executive Committee, responsible for overseeing day-to-day operations, including working with the administrative team on financial matters, personnel issues, and systems.
-She also serves as the firm’s Hiring Partner.
-In addition to her administrative responsibilities, Sheri maintains her full litigation practice.
+In addition to her litigation practice, Sheri serves as the firm’s Hiring Partner.
+She is a former co-managing partner of the firm, responsible for overseeing day-to-day operations, including working with the administrative team on financial matters, personnel issues, and systems.

 - Obtained judgment for nursing home in case alleging resident sustained severe personal injuries during a fall as a result of nursing staff negligence